 Where the business entity operating a dental practice is a corporate body or partnership or an individual owner who is not in day to day management of the practice, unannounced quality monitoring visits by the registered provider must be undertaken and documented every six months; as required by Regulation 26 of The Independent Health Care Regulations (Northern Ireland) 2005.

-Mr Gilbert was in day to day management of the practice, therefore the unannounced quality monitoring visits by the registered provider by the registered provider are not applicable.
+Mr O'Boyle was in day to day management of the practice, therefore the unannounced quality monitoring visits by the registered provider are not applicable.